Spring 2020 Farm Tour Fun’raiser

 Come learn about the farm animals of HOOF and sustainable homestead farm life at Greenlands Farm.

-Enjoy a day with with your family and friends, bring a picnic and blanket to enjoy at our wooded picnic area!
+Enjoy a day with your family and friends, you’re welcome to bring a picnic and blanket to enjoy at our wooded picnic area!

 Your tour will be around 40-50 minutes (each tour starting on the hour), full of information on farm animal science (including animals like goats, horses, rabbits, chickens, llamas, and pigs) and sustainable homestead farming.
 The Greenlands Farm fruit orchard will be the focus for organic produce and their various compost techniques will be discussed.
 Enjoy more time with the animals before and after your tour in the petting farm!